DSJoo-CFD/Buoyancy-modified-Wilcox-2006-k-omega-RANS-model-in-OpenFOAM/README.md

 where, for a cell-centred discretisation of $\omega$, $n$ is the wall-normal distance from the wall to the centre of the first off-wall grid cell.

-For user convenience, if the boundary condition for $\omega$ is specified as type fixedValue, regardless of the prescribed value, the code automatically replaces it with this boundary condition and applies it accordingly.
+For user convenience, if the boundary condition for $\omega$ is specified as "type fixedValue", regardless of the prescribed value, the code automatically replaces it with this boundary condition and applies it accordingly.

 ---